Germany calls Libya conference in Berlin | DW | 14.01.2020

 Germany supports the plan of UN envoy Salame to restart political process in Libya.
 The plan includes a humanitarian truce, a high-level international conference, and then talks among Libyan warring parties.

-Berlin has been trying to meditate between members of international community, but has no direct militarily involvement in Libya, and no direct cooperation with either of the warring parties, says Middle East and North Africa expert Tim Eaton.
+Berlin has been trying to meditate between members of international community, but has no direct military involvement in Libya and no direct cooperation with either of the warring parties, says Middle East and North Africa expert Tim Eaton.

 "So if what we've seen to date is any indication, Germany isn't going to be able to dictate those terms," Eaton told DW.